yanghu199/slave-to-the-algorithm./sko/week9/README.md

   text('Slave to the Algorithm', 50, 0,  width, height/2);
 }

-I thought this multi-canvas code was especially worked well with others who used the motion sensor(one vision for camera and another for visualization).
+I thought this multi-canvas code was especially worked well with others who used the motion sensor(one vision for the camera and another for visualization).

 Split text